Mot (god): Phoenician sources

 A Phoenician account survives in a paraphrase of the Greek author Philo of Byblos by Eusebius, who writes of a Phoenician historian named Sanchuniathon.
-In this account Death is a son of 'El and counted as a god, as the text says in speaking of 'El/Cronus:
+In this account, Death is a son of 'El and counted as a god, as the text says in speaking of 'El/Cronus:

 And not long after another of his sons by Rhea, named Muth, having died, he deifies him, and the Phoenicians call him Thanatos ['Death'] and Pluto.

-But in an earlier philosophical creation myth, Sanchuniathon refers to a great wind which merged with its parents, and that connection was called 'Desire' (πόθος):
+But in an earlier philosophical creation myth, Sanchuniathon refers to a great wind that merged with its parents, and that connection was called 'Desire' (πόθος):

-From its connection Mot was produced, which some say is mud, and others a putrescence of watery compound; and out of this came every germ of creation, and the generation of the universe.
+From its connection, Mot was produced, which some say is mud, and others a putrescence of watery compound; and out of this came every germ of creation and the generation of the universe.
 So there were certain animals which had no sensation, and out of them grew intelligent animals, and were called "Zophasemin", that is "observers of heaven"; and they were formed like the shape of an egg.
 Also Mot burst forth into light, and sun, and moon, and stars, and the great constellations.

 The form Mot (Μώτ) here is not the same as Muth (Μοὺθ) which appears later.